 As you can see, I’ve customized it to imitate a Mac OSX Leopard desktop.
 If you want to know how to do this, I’ll be publishing a tutorial on how I did this in the coming weeks, so make sure you subscribe to my RSS feed so you won’t miss it.

 Hope this simple tutorial helps you and give you the motivation to try Ubuntu.
-If you decide to try it out and install Ubuntu using Wubi and experience any problems, let me know by leaving a comment below or sending me a message via the Contact form and I’ll see what I can do to help.
+If you decide to try it out and install or dual boot Ubuntu using Wubi and experience any problems, let me know by leaving a comment below or sending me a message via the Contact form and I’ll see what I can do to help.